MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-9.JPG "XXX")

-3. In the App Registration, go to the **Certificates & secrets** section.
+3. In the App registration, go to the **Certificates & secrets** section.

     ![XXX.](media/setup-certificates-10.JPG "XXX")